wentam/bottom-bracket/notes/misc.md

     * This also might be logically broken: what if you call a splice macro at the top level?
     * Wanting to use this also generally implies you're making assumptions on who your parent macro is, which is wrong.
     * You could probably work around the lack of this in general by using a parray-cat macro
+    * this would also break our "shy macro expand" pattern in stuff like with and with-macros
 * We need to think about how build-time macro libraries could be distributed.
     * They could potentially be distributed as .so files that contain a function you can call to push all of it's macros - or simple all of it's macros listed as data with a symbol to reference them (a "global"). aarrp could have a standard way of loading these with (load-so-macros).
         * This is fancy because you could include both runtime library components and buildtime components in a single .so file.